-From this perspective, there is much to do in Indiana.
-To take just two figures: with about 25 percent of the state’s resident’s holding four-year or graduate degrees, the state ranks 43rd in the nation in this area, and 39th in terms of the health of its population.
+But, from this perspective, there is much to do in Indiana.
+To take just two figures: with about 25 percent of the state’s residents holding four-year or graduate degrees, the state ranks 43rd in the nation in this area, and 39th in terms of the health of its population.
 So, it is a simple equation—improving both these figures will improve the prosperity and quality of life of the people of Indiana and beyond.

-In both of these areas, Indiana University is the state’s powerhouse.
+In both of these areas, Indiana University is the state’s powerhouse and a principal hope for improving these figures.
 Nearly 50 percent of all four-year and graduate degrees in Indiana are produced by Indiana University.
 IU’s health science schools produce the vast majority of the state’s health science professionals, including doctors, nurses, social workers, and dentists and IU’s close partner, IU Health, is the state’s largest hospital system.

-Indiana University’s responsibility, then, to the people of Indiana as the state’s flagship public institution of higher education means providing an education of the highest quality and producing more and better graduates in areas of importance to the state and nation.
-It is doing this in exemplary fashion.
+Indiana University’s responsibility, then, to the people of Indiana as the state’s flagship public institution of higher education is to provide an education of the highest quality and produce more and better graduates in areas of importance to the state and nation.
+It is doing this in an exemplary fashion.
 Last year alone, a record of over 20,000 students graduated, again constituting roughly half of all four-year and advanced degree recipients in the state.

 We have given particular focus to keeping an IU education affordable.
 Tuition increases have been at historically low levels, and the net cost of attendance is very low compared to our peers.
-IU student financial assistance for resident undergraduate students has increased 189 percent since 2007, ensuring an IU education remains accessible to Hoosier students from low income backgrounds.
-We have pioneered path-breaking student financial literacy programs that are national models and have resulted in savings to students of $100 million over the last four years.
+IU student financial assistance for resident undergraduate students has increased 189 percent since 2007, ensuring an IU education remains accessible to Hoosier students from low-income backgrounds.
+We have pioneered pathbreaking student financial literacy programs that are national models and that have resulted in savings to students of over $100 million over the last four years.

-As a result of these and many other efforts, Indiana University continues to be the major college destination for Indiana residents as well as highly attractive to others.
+As a result of these and many other efforts, Indiana University continues to be the major college destination for Indiana residents as well as a highly attractive one to others.
 Our enrollment remains strong and at record levels in many areas.
-This fall, IU enrolled over 112,000 students statewide—a total that once again included more Hoosier students than any other college or university in Indiana.
+This fall, for example, IU enrolled over 112,000 students statewide—a total that once again included more Hoosier students than any other college or university in Indiana.